YannMoisan/advent-of-code/core/README.md

 │  │     └── Day2.scala
 ```

-2 base traits are provided
+Two base traits are provided
 - `SinglePuzzle` if the input file contains one line
 - `MultiPuzzle` if the input file contains multiple lines